stupidFLOWERch/Brick-Breaker-Game/README.md

 ## Modified Java Classes
 - ### InitBall.java
         - This class is created by moving the initball method from Main.java to it.
+    - #### In method initBall

             - Change the initialization of xBall and yBall from random to a fixed position.

             - Make the code better and easier for management.

 - ### ResetCollideFlags.java
         - Move the resetCollideFlags method from Main.java to new class ResetCollideFlags.java.

         - Make the code better and easier for management.

 - ### SetPhysicsToBall.java
         - Move method setPhysicsToBall from Main.java to new class SetPhysicsToBall.
+    - #### In method setPhysicsToBall

             - Correct the typo colide to collide

             - Plus or minus ball radius to the condition that check the ball hit to the wall

             - Add condition to let the GoldStatus true if current level is bonus level

             - Remove ununsed comment

 - ### Block.java
-        - Add new BLOCK_TRAP
+        - Add Platform.runLater() to the part update the UI of game
+    - #### In method checkHitToBlock

+            - Modify the condition for method checkHitToBlock

             - Create variable to use for checking the ball hit to which direction of block

-        - Modify the condition for method checkHitToBlock
-        - Add Platform.runLater() to the part update the UI of game
-        - To generate new block, improve the collision of ball with block and improve the UI display
+            - To improve the collision of ball with block and improve the UI display
+    - #### In method draw

+            - Add BLOCK_TRAP's pattern to be generate

 - ### Bonus.java
+    - #### In method initializeCheese

             - Change choco to cheese

             - Cater to the theme of game

 - ### CheckDestroyedCount.java
         - Move method checkDestroyedCount from Main.java to new class CheckDestroyedCount.java
+    - #### In method checkDestroyedCount

             - Add condition to rewards player if player pass a level with full health

             -  Make the code better and easier for management.

 - ### InitBlock.java
         - Move method initBlock from Main.java to new class InitBlock.java
+    - #### In method initBlock
-        - Generate BLOCK_TRAP
+            - Add part to generate BLOCK_TRAP

             - Add bonus level that generate all block as BLOCK_CHEESE

+- ### InitBreak.java
+        - Move method InitBreak from Main.java to new class InitBreak.java
+    - #### In method initBreak

+            - Set the position of paddle to the middle of the screen in method initBreak.

+- ### GameEngine.java
+        - Replace threads by the built-in animation loop provided by AnimationTimer

+        - This reduce the chance of concurrency issues.

+        - Remove the method setFps

+    - #### Animation Timer
+            -The use of AnimationTimer simplifies the game loop implementation.
+The handle method of AnimationTimer is called in each frame, eliminating the need for manual thread management.

+- ### Handle.java
+        - Move method handle() from Main.java to new class Handle.java

+    - #### In method handle

+            - Add case 'P' to the code and its if-else condition to pause or unpause the game

+- ### Move.java
+        - Move method move from Main.java to new class Move.java

+    - #### In method move
+            - Change the condition to check if the paddle reach to the edge of the screen

+- ### OnAction.java
+        - Move method onUpdate, method onPhysicsUpdate and method onTime from Main.java to new class OnAction.java

+    - #### In method onUpdate
+            - Add code to generate the drop down mousetrap after destroyed the BLOCK_TRAP

+            - Create and modify a copy of the list blocksCopy instead of the original list

+            - To prevents potential concurrent modification issues

+            - Relies on the getter methods of the main object.

+    - #### In method onPhysicsUpdate
+            - Uses iterators to iterate over the lists of Bonus and Trap objects

+            - Remove elements from the lists during iteration to prevents ConcurrentModificationException that could occur

+            - Creates separate lists to store objects that need to be removed.
+After iteration, the objects are removed using removeAll method.

+            - This avoid issues with modifying a list during iteration.

+- ### Score.java
+        - Add Platform.runLater() to all the part related to update game UI

+        - Create constants for animation duration and delay to improve code readability and allow for easy modification.

+        - Instances of related classes (SaveHighScore, LoadHighScore, RestartGame, LoadSave) are created and used to promote a more modular design.

+        - Add method showCongrat to congrats player pass the game

+    - #### In method showWin
+            - Add bonus level button and restart button

+            - Add code to check whether player achieve the highest score

+            - Display dialog box to let user input name if highest score is achieved

+    - #### In method showGameOver
+            - Add code to check whether player achieve the highest score

+            - Display dialog box to let user input name if highest score is achieved

+- ### NextLevel.java
+        - Move method nextLevel from Main.java to new class NextLevel.java

+    - #### In method nextLevel
+            - Instances of related classes (StartGame and ResetCollideFlags) are created within the method to promote a more modular design.

+            - Use getter and setter methods to access and modify the state of the LevelObject

+            - Call GameEngine.setPaused(true) to pause the game engine to avoid direct access to static variables.

+            - Add condition to check for level 18 and displays a congratulatory message using the Score class if true.

+            - Set GoRightBall as true

+- ### RestartGame.java
+        - Move restartGame method from Main.java to new class RestartGame.java

+    - #### Method restartGame
+            - Use getter and setter methods to access and modify the state of LevelObject, BallObject and BlockObject

+            - Set GoRightBall as true and GetHeart as false

+            - Clear Traps and call method clearBlocks()

+- ### SaveGame.java
+        - Move saveGame method from Main.java to new class SaveGame.java

+        - Change the savePath and savePathDir

+        - Modify the value to be save

+        - Use getter and sstter method to access LevelObject, BallObject, BlockObject and BreakObject

+- ### LoadGame.java
+        - Move loadGame method from Main.java to new class LoadGame.java

+        - Modify the value to be load

+        - Use getter and sstter method to access LevelObject, BallObject, BlockObject and BreakObject

+- ### LoadSave.java
+        - Create method checkfile to check existing of saved file

+        - Create method initializeBonusObjects to initialize bonus objects

+- ### StartGame.java
+    - #### startGame method
+            - Split and move the start method in Main.java to new class StartGame.java

+            - Change the logic for level up and win the game

+            - Set the ball to a fixed position

+            - Use getter and setter method to access and modify the state of LevelObject, BallObject and BlockObject

+- ### Main.java
+        - Remove unnecessary variable

+         - Create getter and setter method

+    - #### In start method
+            - Create instances of game object

+            - Create instance of MainMenu class, pass the references to various game objects.

+            - Initialize some variable by setter methods

+            - Move all method to others class to make code easier for manageable and readable.

 ## Unexpected Problems